-I’ve been fortunate that Allegra and Ruby have never shown any interest in our tree, but I know many households are not so fortunate.
+I’ve been fortunate that none of my cats have never shown much interest in our tree, but I know many households are not so fortunate.
 If you have curious kitties who might want to climb your tree, consider anchoring it to the wall or ceiling to keep it from tipping over.
 Don’t hang ornaments on lower branches to avoid temptation, or only use non-breakable ornaments.
 Never use flocking or fake snow, these products are toxic to cats.
 Drinking the tree water tends to be more of a problem for dogs than cats, but if you think your cats might be tempted, don’t add preservatives, and change the water frequently to avoid collection of bacteria.
 Better yet, have some sort of barrier so your cats can’t even get at the water.

 While human noses may love the scent of potpourri, it can be overpowering to a cat’s much more sensitive sense of smell.
 Liquid potpourri may cause irritation and corrosion of the eyes, mouth, throat and esophagus.